Innate Immunity: The First Line of Defense

 photodynamic therapy

-1. Rapid Viral Reduction - Destroys viruses within seconds, lowering viral load.
+- Rapid Viral Reduction – PDT can directly destroy viruses within seconds, quickly lowering the overall viral load in the body.

-Repeated PDT sessions further strengthen innate immunity, leading to broader immune activation.
+The effect of PDT as a cancer therapy is also remarkable.
+Studies indicate that repeated PDT sessions further strengthen innate immunity, leading to broader immune competence.

 Click here for more scientific references.